ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 ![Multi-stage pipelines preview feature](../../static/images/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages/preview-feature-multi-stage-pipelines.png)
 ![Multi-stage pipelines preview feature](../../../../../images/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages/preview-feature-multi-stage-pipelines.png)

 Now that the preview feature is enabled we can start.
-So create a new pipeline and connect it to one of the sources that supports YAML, like Azure Repositories or GitHub.
+So, create a new pipeline and connect it to one of the sources that supports YAML, like Azure Repositories or GitHub.
 You can choose any pipeline template, because we're going to clear it and start from scratch.
 The [Build, test, and deploy .NET Core apps](https://docs.microsoft.com/azure/devops/pipelines/languages/dotnet-core) documentation is a good starting point if you haven't created a pipeline before.

 ### Create NuGet packages